-- Drugs that affect platelets, eg, aspirin and clopidogrel prescribed to prevent heart attacks and strokes, and non-steroidal anti-inflammatory drugs.
+- Drugs that affect platelets (eg, aspirin and clopidogrel), such as drugs prescribed to prevent heart attacks and strokes, and non-steroidal anti-inflammatory drugs.

-Clotting factor deficiency may be due to drugs that affect clotting factors, eg, warfarin, heparin, rivaroxaban and apixaban.
+A clotting factor deficiency may be due to drugs that affect clotting factors (eg, warfarin, heparin, rivaroxaban and apixaban).
 These are often prescribed for atrial fibrillation or a recent blood clot in veins or lungs.
 A clotting factor deficiency can also be a result of a medical condition, such as:

 - Liver disease